benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "I really appreciate your ability to encourage active discourse during meetings especially during workshop retrospectives.
+During the last workshop retrospective you were able to mantle different personas based on what the context called for.
+At times you worked as a facilitator encouraging conversation and making sure we stayed on track.
+Other times, you engaged more directly as a peer in conversation.
+The seamless transition is notable only because of your effectiveness in pulling it off bringing all the benefits of each persona together.
+It keeps engagement high, don't stop!"
+- "Helped me expand my reach, provided impact for me and the team, and made me feel welcomed by talking through tasks, careers, and life."
 - "Ben is an extremely talented developer whose passion for Git and the [Git Office Hours]({% link _workshops/git-office-hours.md %}) is very evident.
 He is very proactive in creating meeting plans and notes, and is very